kjnh10/ExcelLikeVim/README.md

-# What is VimX?
+# What is ExcelLikeVim?

 Vim for Excel.
 I hate using the mouse, especially after learning Vim.
 I'm very frustrated using Excel, I wanna use hjkl, dd, yy ,  ・・・like vim!.
 Is There some way to solve this?
 I found vimxls.
 But vimxls has some problem for me.
 For Example not customizable of mapping in setting file like .vimrc.
-VimX aims to eliminate this problem, and add many features inspired from popular vim plugin like budle, unite, ・・・.
+ExcelLikeVim aims to eliminate this problem, and add many features inspired from popular vim plugin like budle, unite, ・・・.

-# Where can I get VimX?
+# Where can I get ExcelLikeVim?
 You can install it through git.
 ```bash
 git clone https://github.com/kojinho10/ExcelLikeVim.git